|Originally Performed By||Phish|

-Though the Dublin gig on 6/13/97 was the official debut of the final version of what we now know as “Limb By Limb,” the tune was road-tested at Brad Sands’ party on 6/6/97 (recordings circulate).
-Along with “Ghost,” it instantly became a favorite among the Anastasio/Marshall collaborations debuted on that summer tour through Europe, and has been a regular on setlists since.
+Though the Dublin gig on 6/13/97 was the official debut of what we now know as “Limb By Limb,” a coarse version of the tune was road-tested at Brad Sands’ party on 6/6/97.
+Along with “Ghost,” it instantly became a favorite among the Anastasio/Marshall collaborations debuted on that summer tour through Europe, and has been a regular in setlists since.

-“Limb By Limb” is a poly-rhythmic high wire act; like “Guyute” and “Taste,” it’s an example of Phish’s affinity for the 6/8 time signature.
+“Limb By Limb,” like “Guyute” and “Taste,” is an example of Phish’s affinity for the 6/8 time signature.
 The lyrics are vintage Marshall, chock full of vivid imagery that suggests a relationship gone cold.
-But it’s not all doom and gloom; the narrator may “come unglued while in midair,” but he “land(s) to reform, limb by limb.”
-The jam segment mirrors the images in the lyrics, shattering, splintering and then reforming.
-As in “Taste,” Trey and Page sometimes weave scales and modes into the fabric of this jam that lend an Indian or Arabic tone to the proceedings, and some have likened “Limb By Limb” to the Grateful Dead’s “Crazy Fingers” in that regard.
-Most pre-hiatus versions of the tune concluded with an acrobatic drum-and-vocal reprise from Fishman; this ending has since disappeared.
+The jam segment mirrors the images in the lyrics, shattering, splintering, and then reforming.
+As in “Taste,” Trey and Page sometimes weave scales and modes into the fabric of this jam that lend an Indian or Arabic tone to the proceedings, and some have likened “Limb By Limb” to the Grateful Dead’s “Crazy Fingers” in that regard (see the 6/22/00 Antioch, TN version for a prime example)."Limb By Limb" – 7/3/14, Saratoga Springs, NY.
+Video by LazyLightning55a.